 Senior counsel at King & Spalding LLP.
 He served as Deputy Director General of the World Trade Organization from 2005 to September 2013.
 During 2001, he served as Chairperson of the Committee on Trade and Environment of the WTO, and in February 2002, he was elected as Chairman of the Special Session of the Council for Trade in Services.
 In June 2000, he was appointed as Ambassador, Permanent Representative of Chile to the World Trade Organization in Geneva.
 He graduated from the University of Chile and pursued graduate studies in the University of California at Berkeley.

-President of the Center for International Relations and Sustainable Development (CIRSD), a global public policy think-tank. and leader of Serbia’s opposition People’s Party.
+President of the Center for International Relations and Sustainable Development (CIRSD), a global public policy think-tank.
+Leader of Serbia’s opposition People’s Party.
 He was President of the 67th session of the UN General Assembly (2012-2013), and finished second in the official race for UN Secretary-General (2016).
 Previously, he served as Serbia’s Minister of Foreign Affairs (2007-2012).
 In 2013, he was named a Young Global Leader by the World Economic Forum.
 He graduated from Cambridge University and from Harvard University’s Kennedy School of Government.

 Chief Executive Officer of NABARD Consultancy Services (NABCONS).
 He has been working at the National Bank for Agriculture and Rural Development for 30 years.
 He has published two books on microfinance and written on rural banking for several papers.
 He holds an MBA from the Indian Institute of Management, in Ahmedabad, India, and a master’s degree in Agriculture and Rural Development from the University of Western Sydney, in Hawkesbury, Australia.